eddiarnoldo/code-challenges/README.md

 # code-challenges
-Repository to keep track of code challenges
+This is a small repository to keep track of code challenges and their solutions.